Who is Williams & Fudge?

 Politely tell Williams and Fudge it’s your policy to deal with everything in writing.
-Request a letter with the original debt information and then hang up.
-If they keep calling, send them a cease & desist letter.
+Ask for a letter with details about the original debt, then hang up.
+If they keep calling, send them a cease and desist letter.

 Don’t ignore them.
 You can do things on your terms, but ignoring the situation will not make Williams and Fudge go away.
 Ignoring them sets you up for a possible lawsuit.

-Lexington Law specializes in disputing Williams & Fudge accounts.
-They have over 18 years of experience and have removed over 7 million negative items for their clients in 2020 alone.
+Lexington Law Firm can assist you in disputing Williams & Fudge accounts.
+With more than 18 years of experience, they achieved over 6 million removals for their clients in 2021 alone.